Everything You Need to Know About Minor in Consumption (MIC) Charges

 Can a MIC affect my future?

-According to Matthew Lopez Law, if you are charged with a MIC, it could affect:
+If you are charged with a MIC, it could affect the following:

 • Academic choices or acceptance